 How to remove ads from Google Chrome completely?

 Pop-ups could be the most annoying part of our web browsing today, but ads remain the most harmful and taxing problem our computers have to deal with.

-If none of this sounds good to you, however, there’s a way out.
-Our suggestion is to approach the problem holistically and not only use a pop up blocker Chrome (which is free anyway) but also layer a few other solutions on top, such as a VPN (a virtual private network) and an ad blocker.
+If none of this sounds good to you, there’s a way out.
+Our suggestion is to approach the problem holistically and not only use a pop up blocker Chrome (which is free anyway) but also layer a few other solutions on top, such as an ad blocker and a VPN (a virtual private network).

 As you can see, learning how to stop Google Chrome pop-ups takes almost no time, but requires a few tweaks to your system.
-Make sure to enable the pop up blocker Chrome has natively and install a third-party blocking extension.
-Additionally, scan your Mac for viruses with CleanMyMac X and build some serious protection in place with ClearVPN and AdGuard.
+Make sure to install a powerful ad blocker such as AdLock.
+Additionally, scan your Mac for viruses with CleanMyMac X and build some serious protection in place with ClearVPN.

-Best of all, CleanMyMac X, ClearVPN, and AdGuard are available to you absolutely free for seven days through the trial of Setapp, a platform with more than 210 outstanding Mac apps for anything you can imagine, from converting media formats (Permute) to compressing file sizes (Squash).
-Try every Setapp app today at no cost and explore what they all have to offer.
+Best of all, CleanMyMac X, ClearVPN, and AdLock are available to you absolutely free for seven days through the trial of Setapp, a platform with more than 240 outstanding apps for anything you can imagine, from converting media formats (Permute) to compressing file sizes (Squash).
+Try any Setapp app today at no cost and explore what they all have to offer.